nicholaides/ansi-regex/readme.md

 - improved test suite
 - written in Civet for improved clarity
 - CJS and ESM support
+- commit ./dist to make it easy to use from Github

 Version number tracks https://github.com/chalk/ansi-regex